jpower432/complybeacon/docs/DESIGN.md

 The ComplyBeacon architecture is centered around a unified enrichment pipeline that processes and enriches compliance evidence.
 The primary data flow begins with a source that generates OpenTelemetry-compliant logs.

 1.  **Log Ingestion**: A source generates compliance evidence and sends it as a structured log record to the `Beacon` collector, typically using `ProofWatch` to handle the emission.
 This can also be done by an OpenTelemetry collector agent.
-2.  **Enrichment Request**: The log record is received by the `Beacon` collector and forwarded to the `truthbeam` processor. `truthbeam` extracts key attributes from the record and sends an enrichment request to the `Compass` API.
+2.  **Metadata Request**: The log record is received by the `Beacon` collector and forwarded to the `truthbeam` processor. `truthbeam` extracts key attributes from the record and sends a metadata request to the `Compass` API.
-3.  **Enrichment Lookup**: The `Compass` service performs a lookup based on the provided attributes and returns a response containing compliance-related context (e.g., impacted baselines, requirements, and a compliance result).
+3.  **Metadata Lookup**: The `Compass` service performs a lookup based on the provided policy attributes and returns a response containing compliance metadata (e.g., control mappings, framework requirements, and risk assessments).
 4.  **Attribute Injection**: `truthbeam` adds these new attributes from `Compass` to the original log record.
 5.  **Export**: The now-enriched log record is exported from the `Beacon` collector to a final destination (e.g., a SIEM, logging backend, or data lake) for analysis and correlation.